-A family's tuition obligation continues even when the school shifts to a eLearning Learning model.
+A family's tuition obligation continues even if the school shifts to a virtual model.
 The education of each student continues with teachers planning and delivering lessons and assessing student progress.
 Report cards will be distributed at the end of each grading period.
-If a parent/guardian cannot make the regular tuition payment, the principal should be notified as soon as possible to create a payment plan.
+If a parent/guardian cannot make the regular tuition payment, the headmaster should be notified as soon as possible to create a payment plan.